The reason goes something like this:

 None of this is meant to scare you, but with so many ailments packed into obesity, it’s no wonder you feel so cruddy.

-You might have underlying illnesses contributing to you feeling sluggish, achy, and irritable.
+You might have underlying illnesses that are contributing to you feeling so sluggish, achy, and irritable.

 To fight obesity, conventional wisdom tells you to eat right and exercise.

-But where do you get the motivation to change if you have none?
+But where do you get the motivation to change if you have none to begin with?

 In other words, when obesity wears you out, how do you find the energy you need to achieve your final weight loss goal?

-Now that you know that obesity leads to fatigue and not vice versa, how can you change it?
+Now that you know that obesity leads to fatigue, and not the other way around, how can you change it?

 A dozen expert tips are all you need to keep you energized and motivated when obesity and fatigue threaten to drag you down.